dimamik/live_chess/README.md

 - Live lobby for creating rooms, joining by code, and sharing invite links
 - Real-time board updates, move validation, and basic move history powered by the `chess` Hex package
 - Automatic session token issuance so visitors can reconnect to their seat without accounts
+- Remote engine-backed evaluation and robot moves via https://chess-api.com/, with Stockfish Cloud Eval support available via configuration and heuristics as a fallback

 ## Getting started